ameet01/slax/README.md

 ### Direct Messages(Single and Group)

-* Users are able to select users from a modal, and deselect them.
-Upon clicking enter they are immediately taken to a newly created channel with all the specified users.
+* Users are able to select users from a full-screen modal to start a new direct message.
+They are also able to deselect the users so they will go back into the list.
+This is done by keeping an array of selected users in my component's state, and filtering the displayed users by those id's of users in the state.
+Upon submitting, they are immediately taken to a newly created channel with all the specified users in it.
+Users are also unable to submit unless there is at least one user selected, as shown by the GO button changing colors on the top right.

 <img src='https://github.com/ameet01/slax/blob/master/docs/DirectMessages.gif' />